 Generally, the results of the moderator analyses reported in Table S1 indicated a high degree of generalizability of our findings.
-Even though there are some moderator effects, the correlation $r{\rm NG}^+$ between prior knowledge and knowledge gains was close to zero for all investigated knowledge types, content domains, countries, etc., except for written instruction.
-Likewise, the stability $r{\rm P}^+$ of individual or group differences in knowledge from before to after learning was medium or strong for all investigated knowledge types, content domains, countries, etc.
+Even though there are some moderator effects, the correlation r{NG}^+ between prior knowledge and knowledge gains was close to zero for all investigated knowledge types, content domains, countries, etc., except for written instruction.
+Likewise, the stability r{P}^+ of individual or group difference in knowledge from before to after learning was medium or strong for all investigated knowledge types, content domains, countries, etc.

-Knowledge-related moderators
+Knowledge-Related Moderators